Iron Man (2008 film): Box office

-Iron Man earned $319 million in the United States and Canada and $266.8 million in other territories, for a worldwide gross of $585.8 million.
+Iron Man grossed $319 million in the United States and Canada, and $266.8 million in other territories, for a worldwide total of $585.8 million.
+Reuters reported that the film's production budget was around $150 million with another $75 million for marketing costs.
+In November 2008, Marvel reported around $60 million in net box office revenue for the film.

 In its opening weekend, Iron Man grossed $98.6 million in 4,105 theaters in the United States and Canada, ranking first at the box office, giving it the eleventh biggest-opening weekend at the time, ninth-widest release in terms of theaters, and the third highest-grossing opening weekend of 2008 behind Indiana Jones and the Kingdom of the Crystal Skull and The Dark Knight.
 It grossed $35.2 million on its first day, giving it the thirteenth biggest-opening day at the time.
 Iron Man had the second-best premiere for a non-sequel, behind Spider-Man, and the fourth biggest-opening for a superhero film.
 Iron Man was also the number one film in the United States and Canada in its second weekend, grossing $51.2 million, giving it the twelfth-best second weekend and the fifth-best for a non-sequel.
 On June 19, 2008, Iron Man became that year's first film to pass the $300 million mark for the domestic box office.